Seeed-Studio/Seeed_Linux_mgc3x30/readme.md

 	./configure
 	make
 	sudo make install
+*** NOTICE: the x.x in instructions is the version of ncurses that you download.
+6.1 if ncurses-6.1.tar.gz***

 Check whether the ncurse installation finished:

 	ncursesx-config --version

-NOTICE: the x in instructions is the version of ncurses that you download.
+*** NOTICE: the x in instructions is the version of ncurses that you download.6 if ncurses-6.1.tar.gz ***

 ***

+### install wiringPi
+	git clone git://git.drogon.net/wiringPi
+	cd wiringPi
+	git pull origin
+	cd wiringPi
+	./build

 ### Library Usage
 clone this library